Benefits

 IGF-1/Akt/mTOR pathway activation (mouse muscle)

 In mouse muscle, UA promotes hypertrophy via IGF-1 receptor signaling → Akt phosphorylation → mTORC1 activation → S6K1 → protein synthesis.
-Also suppresses atrophy genes (atrogin-1, MuRF-1).
-This was the headline finding in Kunkel 2011 Cell Metabolism that drove enormous clinical interest.
+It also suppresses atrophy genes (atrogin-1, MuRF-1).
 The pathway is real in mice; translation to humans appears blunted or absent at clinically achievable doses.

 Brown fat induction via UCP1 (mouse)